-Prior to joining CIGI, Semie was a research fellow with the United Nations Environment Programme (UNEP) and continues to be a UNEP Fellow.
+Prior to joining CIGI, Semie was a Research Fellow with the United Nations Environment Programme (UNEP) and continues to be a UNEP Fellow.
 During her doctoral studies, she participated in conferences, facilitated paper-based exams and delivered lectures in a variety of courses in the Faculty of Law and the Faculty of Electrical Engineering and Computer Science, University of Ottawa.
-Semie was a research assistant at the Centre for Environmental Law and Global Sustainability and the IUCN Academy of Environmental Law, University of Ottawa.
+Semie was a research assistant at the Centre for Environmental Law and Global Sustainability and IUCN Academy of Environmental Law, University of Ottawa.
 She has volunteered with Oxfam Canada and the Foundation for Environment and Development, Cameroon, and authored and co-authored several articles and books.

 Semie completed a Ph.D. at the University of Ottawa’s Faculty of Law; an LL.M. in global sustainability and environmental law at the University of Ottawa; an M.Sc. in ecotechnology and sustainable development at the University of Mid Sweden, Sweden; an M.Sc. in environmental governance at Stockholm University, Sweden; and an LL.B. at the University of Buea, Cameroon.